andersonlemos/andersonlemos/README.md

 ## I'm a software developer

-II spent the last years studying and applying new software architectures, adding programming languages to my personal toolbox and deploying to cloud environments.
+I spent the last years studying and applying new software architectures, adding programming languages to my personal toolbox and deploying to cloud environments.

 Book lover, software developer, musicist and Headbanger 🤘.
 <div>